 Adobe Premiere Pro Tutorials Online from CreativeLive

 Not to be confused with Creative Cloud (Adobe’s subscription-based suite of creative applications and assets), CreativeLive is a different company that offers a huge array of video lessons and tutorials online, covering every sort of creative process you can imagine.
-Cristina had been watching photography classes and jewelry-making classes online and she suggested I find some lessons that teach how to edit videos with Adobe Premiere Pro tutorials.
+Cristina had been watching photography classes and she suggested I find some lessons that teach how to edit videos with Adobe Premiere Pro tutorials.
 So that’s what I did.

 After putzing around with some free youtube videos trying to answer my various video editing questions one-by-one, I soon realized that I needed a comprehensive guide that could give me a good grasp of the full capabilities of the program.
 While Final Cut and Adobe Premiere have a lot of similarities, they are different enough that I was having trouble accomplishing some basic tasks.
 That’s when I made the very sensible decision to learn how to edit videos by signing up for this CreativeLive class called “Adobe Premiere Pro CC Video Editing: The Complete Guide“.